 But here we must remember Kierkegaard’s diagnosis of ‘the unhappy person’, which comes in a later chapter of Either/Or: A Fragment of Life:

-Investing everything you have in external events, people, or things is a surefire way to unhappiness, Kierkegaard advises.
+This passage suggests investing everything you have in external events, people, or things is a surefire way to unhappiness.

 So: who are you and what is your life for?

-Kierkegaard invites us to explore subjects like boredom, romance, meaning, and culture from these two seemingly irreconcilable perspectives.
+Kierkegaard invites us to explore subjects like boredom, romance, meaning, and culture from the two seemingly irreconcilable perspectives of A and Judge Vilhelm.
 In doing so, he writes some utterly heart-wrenching, deeply witty, and memorable prose.
 It’s a perfect accompaniment to break up a busy existence.

 Finally, if you’re interested in learning more about the existentialist themes explored in this article more generally, check out our brief introduction to existentialism, as well as our existentialist reading list.